bmeurer/benediktmeurer.de/_posts/2018-03-23-impact-of-polymorphism-on-component-based-frameworks-like-react.markdown

 ```

 The example above illustrates this problem, even with just a single access site `instance.foo` inside of the
 `naive` function, and varying degrees of polymorphism.
-Running this through `d8` you'll see that the solution
+Running this through `d8` (in V8 6.6) you'll see that
-doesn't scale very well:
+the solution doesn't scale very well:

 ```
 $ out/Release/d8 components3.js